 Heartland Boys Academy exclusively works with troubled or at-risk boys.
 Besides helping capable students learn to apply themselves academically, we offer specific leadership training to unlock the potential in each child.
 We teach teens to serve and love each other.
 Community service events and real jobs offer real-life experience and application of the leadership principles learned at Heartland.

 Boys who attend Heartland Boys Academy go to a fully accredited high school that operates under a program of classroom and independent study.
 Students complete courses, with weekly goals set by teaching staff based on the student’s chosen course work.
 Courses are available for all levels, up to Honors and AP classes.
 Heartland also supports students to work toward post-secondary goals by helping them prep for SAT and ACT testing and applying for colleges.

 The caring staff here at Heartland Boys Academy knows that teenagers and their families today face huge challenges from the culture.
 Teens are surrounded by a barrage of negative peer pressure.
 The Heartland model for change is called Positive Peer Culture (PPC), which states that young people can develop self-worth, significance, dignity, and responsibility only as they embrace the positive values of serving and caring for others.

 Many boys in our military school program turn from their self-destructive behavior to a lifetime of serving others.
 If your teenage boy needs order and discipline to change his direction, please consider Heartland.

 Athletics at Heartland Boys Academy play a role in leadership development and character maturation as part of a holistic approach to development.
 Every teen is asked to participate in at least one sport because of the important values that can be learned.
-Heartland Boys Academy offers a number of sports programs.
+Heartland Boys Academy offers a number of athletic outlets.